DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.12](#7.12) Test Disaster Recovery Plans (DRP) (OSG-9 Chpt 18)
 - Every DR plan must be tested on a periodic basis to ensure that the plan’s provisions are viable and that it meets an org’s changing needs
 - Five main test types:
-    - Read-through tests
+    - checklist\Read-through tests
-    - structured walk-throughs
+    - structured walk-throughs/tabletop
     - simulation tests
     - parallel tests
     - full-interruption tests
 - 7.12.0 📙**Checklist tests:**
 - The checklist review is the 📝least disruptive type of disaster recovery test.
 During a checklist review, team members each review the contents of their disaster recovery checklists on their own and suggest any necessary changes.
 It also has a very minimal 📝time commitment.
     - The checklist review is the least disruptive type of disaster recovery test.
 During a checklist review, team members each review the contents of their disaster recovery checklists on their own and 📝suggest any necessary changes.
+    - A checklist exercise is to walk through the DRP using a checklist of items/sections that should be in the plan.
+Or it is possible to use a list such as commonly forgotten items to see if they have been included in the plan.
 - 7.12.1
     - 📙**Read-through test**: one of the 📝simplest to conduct, but also one of the most critical; copies of a DR plan are distributed to the members of the DR team for review, accomplishing three goals:
         - ensure that key personnel are aware of their responsibilities and have that knowledge refreshed periodically